samply/share-client/GETTINGSTARTED.md

 Depends on which maven profile you use, the configuration for the postgres can change.
 In the [pom.xml](https://github.com/samply/share-client/blob/master/pom.xml) you can see the configurations for each profile.
 Please create the user and the database in postgres according to the selected profile.
-After you created the database run in Intellij the command `mvn flyway:clean flyway:migrate jooq-codegen:generate` to initialise the empty database.
+After you created the database run in Intellij the command(if using other profile than samply) `mvn flyway:clean flyway:migrate jooq-codegen:generate` to initialise the empty database.

-After the configuration of Tomcat and Postgres run the maven command `mvn clean install` and run Tomcat in Intellij to deploy and run the connector with your changes.
+After the configuration of Tomcat and Postgres run the maven command `mvn clean install`/ (to run with samply profile) `mvn clean install -P samply` and run Tomcat in Intellij to deploy and run the connector with your changes.

 #### Docker (Only works with Maven profile "samply")
 If you want to use [Docker](https://www.docker.com/) for testing your changes you can do it by running the following commands.
-* `mvn clean install` to create a WAR-file for the Docker image
+* `mvn clean install -P samply` to create a WAR-file for the Docker image
 * Run at the directory of the share-client project the following script to deploy a Postgres container and then a connector container:

+    docker network create BH
     docker rm pg-connector

     docker run \
         --name pg-connector \
+        --network BH \
+        --network-alias psql
         -e POSTGRES_USER=samply \
         -e POSTGRES_DB=samply.connector \
         -e POSTGRES_PASSWORD=samply \